davuxcom/frida-scripts/Fix-TaskbarIdentity/README.md

-# Assign a unique taskbar identity to an app
+# Script: Assign a unique taskbar identity

 This script locates gets the 'main' hwnd for the current (injected) process, and sets a unique AppId on that window, ensuring the taskbar will show it as a unique button.